michalcichon/michalcichon.github.io/_posts/2014-02-07-freemarker-syntax-highlighting-in-netbeans.md

 {:.image-caption}
 *Now it looks just fine.*

-After the installation make sure you don't have other Freemarker plugins installed.
-They can cause problems.
+After the installation process ends make sure you don't have other Freemarker plugins installed.
+They can cause some problems, so in my case I had to make a quick cleanup after installing those plugins.

 [lexer]: http://bits.netbeans.org/maven2/org/netbeans/modules/org-netbeans-modules-lexer-nbbridge/RELEASE71/